kylevice/homebridge-DCH-S162/README.md

-# Homebridge D-Link's DCH-S160 Wi-Fi enabled Water Detector
+# Homebridge D-Link's DCH-S162 Wi-Fi enabled Water Detector

 ### STILL A WORK IN PROGRESS
-Forked from mtflud/homebridge-dchs220-siren to port over to the DCH-S160 water sensor.
+Forked from mtflud/homebridge-dchs220-siren and to port over to the DCH-S160 water sensor.
+Forked from ... to DCH-162 water sensor.

-# Old documentation:
+# Adjusted documentation:

-This plugin exposes the functionality of D-Link's DCH-S220 Siren as a Switch.
+This plugin exposes the functionality of D-Link's DCH-S162 Water sensor a Switch.

 ## Install

- * ```sudo npm install -g homebridge-dlink-siren```
+ * ```sudo npm install -g homebridge-dlink-s162```
 * Create an accessory in your config.json file
 * Restart homebridge